TickTeam/guide-tt/ios_app/5_how_to_create_checklist.md

 **Option 1:**

-1.Open TickTick on mobile and select a task.
+1.Open TickTick on your iOS device and select a task.

 2.Tap the option menu in the upper right hand corner of the page to select “Checklist”.